FrankOnBeach/WWF/IUCN Scrapping/README.md

-This project aims to cross-check IUCN's threat list with Google Scholar.
+This project aims to cross-check IUCN's red-list threat data with Google Scholar.

 ## Challenges
 After poking around.
 It seems the problems are